 There’s been no stopping the evolution of jeans since stonewashing took them to a new level.
 As with most clothing, trends began to form in denim and these are now a huge industry in themselves forming part of the bigger fashion world.
 Denim is certainly a versatile material, which is the main reason for its lasting popularity.
 From skinny fit too baggy, acid-washed to resin-coated, an unlikely union between fashion designers and scientists has emerged and has taken denim from the high seas almost 400 years ago, to the high street shops and malls in every major city today.

-Recently, resin coated jeans have become very popular.
+Recently, resin-coated jeans have become very popular.
 These must-have items owe a lot to chemistry, so here comes the science bit.
 To start, the jeans are crumpled into the right look, then the denim fabric itself is treated in a solution of resin.
 This treated fabric is subsequently baked and as it’s drying, the resin undergoes a chemical reaction.
-As a result of this, the denim fibres are bound together which holds the exact structure of the molecules just as before they were baked, leaving you with the look the designers intended.
+As a result of this, the denim fibers are bound together which holds the exact structure of the molecules just as before they were baked, leaving you with the look the designers intended.
 The resin coating gives the jeans a memory and provides the wearer with the same fantastic style again and again.

 The relentless pursuit of the next big thing or must-have item that is fundamental to the success of the fashion industry means that sooner or later a new design or concept in denim will hit the market and start the next trend.
-With advances in technology being made all the time, resin coated jeans could be just the start of an exciting new era in fashion.
+With advances in technology being made all the time, resin-coated jeans could be just the start of an exciting new era in fashion.